MarcusZeal/mystara-isle-canon/content/04 - Systems and Rules/Items/Armor/Armor of the Celestial Grove.md

 **Weight:** 20 lbs

 **Properties:**
-- **Starry Guidance:** Once per long rest, the wearer can use the armor to cast the *Guiding Bolt* spell at 2nd level without expending a spell slot.
+- **Starry Guidance:** Once per long rest, the wearer can use the armor to cast any known druid spell at 2nd level without expending a spell slot.
 - **Silent Footsteps:** The armor makes no sound when the wearer moves, granting advantage on Dexterity (Stealth) checks made to move silently.

 **Attunement:** Yes